fbpx

 Then you will break for lunch.

 Post-lunch, you will take the second workshop from the above two, depending on what you did in the morning.
+This will start from 4:00 PM and continue till 6:30 PM.

 Wrap up your dinner at our cafe.
 By now you must have made friends with instructors and other participants, so we are sure you have some amazing conversations.